A Moment for Courage

 No time for despair, no room for fear, in Toni Morrison’s words of wisdom.
 We have more of a responsibility now to look after family, protect our mental health and show kindness to each other and to ourselves.

 I want to end with a thank you.
-Thank you to our frontline healthcare workers, from doctors, nurses, teachers to scientists and cleaners, military service members, police and firefighters, and everyone doing heroic work day and night, risking their lives to save lives, in New York and all over the world.
+Thank you to our frontline healthcare workers, from doctors, nurses, teachers to scientists and cleaners, military service members, police and firefighters, and everyone doing heroic work day and night, risking their lives to save lives.

 While it is impossible to know how long this situation will last, I know we will come through on the other side.
 When that great day comes, I will be there to welcome you to a new gathering in a new world.